avatorl/Deneb-Vega-Help/README.md

 For more complex issues, if you can share a .pbix file that includes your Deneb/Vega visualization, share it.
 If you can't share a .pbix file, share the Vega specification (.json file) and a data sample (.csv file).
 If you can't make the files public, email them to me privately at andrzej@powerofbi.org.

+## Vega or Vega-Lite?

+Vega-Lite is a syntax sugar for Vega.
+Vega-Lite has somewhat limited capabilities.
+I do not work with Vega-Lite; I prefer the full functionality of Vega.
+Feel free to ask any questions regarding Vega.

+Vega-Lite compiles its specifications to Vega specifications, so if you have Vega-Lite code but are okay with converting it into Vega code, let me know.

+Ask other [community experts](https://deneb-viz.github.io/support) if your question is exclusively about Vega-Lite.

 ## Disclaimer of Warranties and Limitation of Liability

-I'm sorry if there are any delays in my responses to your requests.
-I'm dedicating my free time to this project.
+I'm trying to answer as soon as possible, but I'm sorry if there will be any delays in my responses to your requests.
+I'm dedicating my own time to this project.
 There are clients, family, and life offline.
 No promises or guarantees are made.
-I am not responsible for the quality, accuracy, reliability, or any other aspect of my help.
-I will not be liable for any damages or losses arising from your use or inability to use my assistance.
+I will do my best to help you, but I am not responsible for the quality, accuracy, reliability, or any other aspect of my help, and I will not be liable for any damages or losses arising from your use or inability to use my assistance.

-## Vega or Vega-Lite?

-Vega-Lite is a syntax sugar for Vega with limited capabilities.
-I do not work with Vega-Lite; I prefer the full functionality of Vega.
-Feel free to ask any questions regarding Vega, but I'll have to ignore Vega-Lite questions and redirect you to other community experts (see [Deneb Support initiative](https://deneb-viz.github.io/support)) simply because I have never attempted to learn it.
-Vega-Lite compile its specifications to Vega specifications, therefore if you have Vega-Lite code but are okay with converting it into Vega code, let me know.

 ## Open Source Examples of my Vega Visualizations